Marketing Hack: Consider, Organize, and Manage Marketing

 And that’s it.
 Now you know the basics of modern marketing.
 By remembering that people want to be guided towards solving their problem in a clear way, you’re 91% (totally real number) better off than most businesses out there just executing “spray and pray” marketing.

 Local to NC and want help creating your own marketing plan?
 Why not tap into your local Small Business Center?
-They have experienced entrepreneur mentors who can help you grow your business.
-Find yours here.
+There you will find tons of resources and knowledge just like this marketing hack.
+They also have experienced entrepreneur mentors who can help you grow your business.